 Wrongful Death Lawsuits: Seeking Justice for Your Loved One

-A wrongful death lawsuit involves filing a wrongful death claim against someone who negligently caused someone else’s death.
-According to the Illinois Department of Public Health, motor vehicle accidents are the most common cause of wrongful deaths.
-Other fatal events often include product liability, animal attacks, medical malpractice, and workplace accidents.
+A wrongful death lawsuit involves pursuing a legal claim against an individual who negligently caused the death of another person.
+In Peru, IL, common causes of wrongful deaths, as reported by the Illinois Department of Public Health, include motor vehicle accidents, product liability, animal attacks, medical malpractice, and workplace accidents.

 By filing a wrongful death claim, you can seek both closure and compensation for your loss.
 The eligible victims, who can bring forward a claim, include spouses, children, or parents of the deceased.

 Illinois has two specific laws pertaining to wrongful death cases: the Illinois Wrongful Death Act and the Illinois Survival Act.
 The Illinois Wrongful Death Act allows victims to pursue financial damages to address the economic impact caused by the loss of their loved one.
 For example, the death of a spouse may result in financial hardship for the remaining family members.

 On the other hand, the Illinois Survival Act covers economic and non-economic damages, such as emotional trauma, pain, and suffering endured by the deceased prior to their passing.

 To successfully win a wrongful death case, the legal team at Wilson Law Office must establish four key elements.
 First, it must be demonstrated that the defendant had a duty to exercise reasonable care to prevent harm to others.
 Secondly, it needs to be proven that the defendant breached this duty, such as in cases involving a drunk driver causing a fatal car crash.